 With more than 500 bikes spread across 50 "hubs", Grid Bike Share makes it easy to hop on a bicycle and pedal your way around downtown and central Phoenix and parts of Tempe and Mesa.

-You can now scoot your way through downtown Phoenix, thanks to a pilot program for e-scooters, effective until March 15, 2020.
+You can now scoot your way through downtown Phoenix.
 There are a few differences with downtown Phoenix's program compared to other cities and their scooter programs:

 Scooters must be parked in one of the designated parking zones, which are sectioned off with white poles.